Chapter 6

 List?"

-How can we possibly keep "The List," when we find it so difficult to
+How can we possibly keep "The List," when we find it so difficult

-been transformed.
+character has been transformed.

-Why Does God Want This For You?
+Why Does God Want This For

 We don't know all the reasons why God wants you changed into